ballistax/rails-env-docker/readme.md

 ## Dip Integration

 [dip](https://github.com/bibendi/dip) is a 'CLI gives the "native" interaction with applications configured with Docker Compose.'

-You can skips steps 5 - 9 by simply running:

 `$ dip provision`